 Donors Get First Look Inside New Golisano Children’s Hospital

-About 150 generous individuals who have supported building UR Medicine’s new Golisano Children’s Hospital will get a first look inside the new building under construction Thursday evening at an event in their honor.
+About 150 generous individuals who have supported building UR Medicine’s new Golisano Children’s Hospital got a first look inside the new building under construction at an event in their honor in early October.

-As donors tour the new space and sign the wall where they will ultimately be recognized for their support, they will see construction on each floor coming closer to completion.
-The interior of the new hospital, including graphic elements, decor, art and architectural features, will showcase the many beautiful landscapes of upstate New York.
+As donors toured the new space and signed the wall where they will ultimately be recognized for their support, they saw construction on each floor coming closer to completion.
+(View gallery) The interior of the new hospital, including graphic elements, decor, art and architectural features, will showcase the many beautiful landscapes of upstate New York.
 Each floor will have a different theme, such as waterways, meadows, gardens and parks, with an icon to represent it.
 The third/NICU floor is already starting to get some paint on the walls and its “Meadow” theme will start taking shape.
 On the seventh floor, the green paint and colorful tiles of the “Park” theme are getting applied.

-Donors will also be able to see some of the architectural elements coming to life.
-In the new lobby, they will be able to see the interactive wall or play pod in its skeletal studs.
+Donors saw some of the architectural elements coming to life.
+In the new lobby, they saw the interactive wall or play pod in its skeletal studs.
 The Playdeck is beginning to look a lot more like the architects’ renderings, and the view of the rolling hills leading to the Finger Lakes is better than imagined.
-And the staircase leading from Crittenden Boulevard through the atrium may still be a bit dusty, but its grandiosity is already evident.

-To find out how you can support the new Golisano Children’s Hospital, visit www.givetokids.urmc.edu or call the Office of Advancement at (585) 273-5948.
+To find out how you can support the new Golisano Children’s Hospital, visit our Giving site or call the Office of Advancement at (585) 273-5948.